nvisagex/files/README.md

-This repository is used internally by nvisage SW.
+This repository is used internally by NVisage SW.

 Updates should be handled through the software.